 Every function and constructor call enters a new execution context, even if a function is calling itself recursively.
 Every evalution of a Block enters enters a new execution context which is exited when the block evaluation completes.
 Every return exits an execution context.
-A thrown exception may also exit one or more execution contexts.
+A thrown exception, if not caught, may also exit one or more execution contexts.